Learning and Teaching Resources

 Since Time Immemorial

-We highly encourage teachers to connect Salmon in the Schools to existing (and required) Tribal sovereignty curriculum resources in Since Time Immemorial.
+We highly encourage teachers to connect Salmon in the Schools to existing (and required) Tribal sovereignty curriculum resources in the John McCoy Since Time Immemorial curriculum.
 In particular, the following (elementary grade) resources, lessons or units fit well:

 Wild Salmon Center – interactive games, beautiful illustrations and coloring pages, fun facts, unique salmon life cycle diagrams and life stages images.